Surya0511/Just-Web-Things/README.md

 </div>
 <br>

-This place is for those who want to showcase their work in web-development and help the community.
+This place is for those who want to showcase their work in web-development and help the community by doing they can witness their own growth durung the process.